 These women often do not have access to the right information and care that they deserve due to a number of reasons such as language barriers, lack of local information, cultural and religious boundaries.

 JAN Trust educates these women on the health issues that are prevalent in society today.
-Such issues include obesity, diabetes, blood pressure, heart disease, arthritis, anaemia and pregnancy.
+Such issues include obesity, diabetes, cancer, blood pressure, heart disease, arthritis, anaemia and pregnancy.

 We run a range of activities to promote healthy eating and exercise.
 These include: